-The Fund's performance can be compared to the FTSE All Share Total Return Index as the index constituents are representative of the type of companies the Fund invests in.
+The Fund's performance can be compared to the FTSE All Share Index (Gross Total Return) (the "Index") as the index constituents are companies listed on the London Stock Exchange and therefore representative of the type of companies the Fund invests in.
+This is an index that does not take into account environmental or social objectives or alignment with SDGs.
+This means the Fund's performance may vary significantly from the Index.